microsoft/vscode-docs/docs/getstarted/settings.md

 ## Settings Sync

 You can share your user settings across your VS Code instances with the [Settings Sync](/docs/editor/settings-sync.md) feature.
 This feature lets you share settings, keyboard shortcuts, and installed extensions across your VS Code installs on various machines.
-You can enable Settings Sync via the **Turn on Settings Sync** command on the right of the Settings editor or on the **Accounts** Activity Bar context menu.
+You can enable Settings Sync via the **Backup and Sync Settings** command on the right of the Settings editor or on the **Accounts** Activity Bar context menu.

 ![Turn on Settings Sync command in the Accounts Activity Bar menu](images/settings/accounts-context-menu.png)

 You can learn more about turning on and configuring Settings Sync in the [Settings Sync](/docs/editor/settings-sync.md) user guide.

+> **Note**: VS Code does not synchronize settings to or from a [remote](/docs/remote/remote-overview.md) window, such as when you're connected to SSH, a development container (devcontainer), or WSL.

 ## Common questions